linhngocle2000/collaborative-carrier-network/Bundle.md

 > carrier 1, bundle B will be deformed, because the total pay price of carrier 1 is higher.

 > <b>Example 2</b>: Bundles A and B have common requests, bundles B and C have common requests,
-> and these bundles are respectively won by carrier 1 _(pay price: 20)_, carrier 2 _(pay price: 80)_ and carrier 3
+> and these bundles are respectively won by carrier 1 _(payment: 20)_, carrier 2 _(payment: 80)_ and carrier 3
-> _(pay price: 40)_, then bundle B will be sold to carrier 2, bundle A and C will be deformed.
+> _(payment: 40)_, then bundle B will be sold to carrier 2, bundle A and C will be deformed.

 A smart calculator is implemented to compute which bundles will be sold to maximize the profit for all sellers.

-If a carrier has won 2 or more bundles that have some common transport requests, the paying price of the second bundle (and other bundles) will be deducted based on the number of common transport request(s).
+If a carrier has won 2 or more bundles that have some common transport requests, the payment of the second bundle (and other bundles) will be deducted based on the number of common transport request(s).

 > <b>Example:</b> Carrier A has won bundle B and C which has N requests.
 These two bundles have 2 common transport requests.